jhoerr/cloudmesh-manual/docs-source/source/configuration/configuration.rst

     cloud: azure
     cluster: clustera

-The falues can be set with the default command
+The values can be set with the default command

 .. todo:: implement the default command and set values in it.
-This may already be done. we may need to add the dot
+This may
-          notation for that command so we have one command that can set the general default, but also the default for named services.
+          already be done. we may need to add the dot notation for that command so we have one command that can set the general default, but also the default for named services.

           a link to the manual page should come here